mpraski/crawler/README.md

 -timeout=<number>

-	<number> of seconds before a request to the server times out.# crawler
+	<number> of seconds before a request to the server times out.